maxxiimo/the-front-end-manifesto/slicing-and-dicing-mockups.md

 Here are a few resources that will help you choose semantically correct elements for your base layout:

 - [HTML5 Element Flowchart][Flowchart]
 - [Structural Tags in HTML5][Structural Tags]
 - [HTML5 section, aside, header, nav, footer elements – not as obvious as they sound][Not Obvious]
 - [What Beautiful HTML Code Looks like][Beautiful HTML]
 - [HTML 5 Outliner][]

-To visualize your code output it helps to use border outlines on major sections or Compass' [grid-background mixin][grid-background].
+To visualize your code output it helps to use border outlines on major sections or use Compass' [grid-background mixin][grid-background].

     .outline
       border: 1px solid red